Sonic853/UdonTotp/README.md

 ## License

-The code is distributed under the [MIT License](./LICENSE), as long as you mark the attribution of this plugin, you can use it freely in your proprietary projects.
+The code is distributed under the [MIT License](./LICENSE), as long as you indicate the attribution of the plugin, you can use it freely in your proprietary projects.